publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schIII/ptB/m__us_usc_t20_s1060.md

  __Prior Provisions__

     A prior section 1060, [Pub.
-L. 89–329, title III, § 321][/us/pl/89/329/s321], as added [Pub.
-L. 96–374, title III, § 301][/us/pl/96/374/s301], Oct.
+L. 89–329, title III][/us/pl/89/329/tIII], § 321, as added [Pub.
+L. 96–374, title III][/us/pl/96/374/tIII], § 301, Oct.
 3, 1980, [94 Stat.
 1393][/us/stat/94/1393], set out purpose and grant authority for program of aiding institutions with special needs, prior to the general revision of this subchapter by [Pub.
 L. 99–498][/us/pl/99/498].

     Another prior section 1060, [Pub.
-L. 90–575, title V, § 504][/us/pl/90/575/s504], Oct.
+L. 90–575, title V][/us/pl/90/575/tV], § 504, Oct.
 16, 1968, [82 Stat.
 1062][/us/stat/82/1062], related to eligibility for student assistance because of conviction of crimes involving force, disruption, or seizure of property of educational institution; refusal to obey regulations or orders and disruption of administration of institution; other misconduct, disciplinary proceedings, and freedom of expression; and description of programs covered by such disqualification, prior to repeal by [Pub.
-L. 92–318, title I, § 139B(b)][/us/pl/92/318/s139B/b], June 23, 1972, [86 Stat.
+L. 92–318, title I][/us/pl/92/318/tI], § 139B(b), June 23, 1972, [86 Stat.
 282][/us/stat/86/282].

  __Executive Order No. 12320__